 To that end when moves are marked with a New upper script tag, it means this is a new move for the character based on the Tekken 5 Dark Resurrection move set.
 This is also applied to existing move strings that received new additional hits.
 A moved marked with a Changed upper script tag means the command for an existing move has changed.

 First of all you should familiarize yourself with the Legend we use throughout the site.
 Over the years these have become pretty much the standard for Tekken webmasters and FAQ writers.
-We have provided a link in our main navigation menu so you can access the Legend at any time while browsing the Move Lists.
-If you wish to print the Legend list just make sure that it is the active window on your screen and hit Ctrl+P.
+We have provided a link in our main navigation menu so you can access the Legend at any time while browsing the website.

 Command Column